CIA-Gaming/ThargoidWarTracker/README.md

 # ThargoidWarTracker
 A plugin for Elite Dangerous Market Connector that tracks activity in the thargoid war.

-# Warning Thargoid samples are in alpha status.
+# Warning Thargoid samples are in ALPHA STATUS.
 We are currently testing with the plugin how to best track Thargoid samples.

 In order not to falsify the statistics:
 - Please do not collect samples with taxis.
 - Please only leave them in your cargo.
-- Please sell directly in the Gameloop (Station or Carrier).
+- Please sell directly in the gameloop (Station or Carrier).
 - Place a buy order on your carrier and sell it to your own carrier.
 We are working on a solution.